RasaHQ/rasa/docs/nlu/training-data-format.rst

 one is an array.

  - The *text* is the user message [required]
- - The *intent* is the intent that should be associated with the text [optional]
+ - The *intent* is the intent that should be associated with the text [required]
  - The *entities* are specific parts of the text which need to be identified [optional]

 Entities are specified with a ``start`` and an ``end`` value, which together make a range